POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: An Associate’s degree in Electronics, Applied Science, or a related field is required; a Bachelor’s degree in Electronics, Applied Science, or a related field is preferred.
+Education: A Bachelor’s degree in Electronics, Applied Science, or a related field is required; a Master’s degree in Electronics, Applied Science, or a related field is preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

-Experience: At least three years of experience as a broadcast engineer is required.
+Experience: At least four years of experience as a broadcast engineer is required.
 Supervisory experience is required.
-Experience developing and monitoring a capital and operations budgets is required.
+Experience developing and monitoring capital and operations budgets is required.
+Knowledge of the principles, and documented experience working with emerging technical advances, and methods of television and radio production technology is required.

 Skills: The ability to manage multiple projects and employees with different skills and job function is required.
 The ability to design, procure, install, and maintain broadcast facilities is required.
 Effective oral and written communication skills are required.
 Skill in using a variety of test equipment, hand tools, and an understanding of the operation, maintenance, and repair of broadcast equipment is required.
 Grant writing skills preferred.